BRAVMM/A-Rien/README.md

 ## Database Diagram

 > [!NOTE]
-> You can't see this diagram at this time due to github, if you want to see it go in your editor
+> If the Mermaid diagram is not rendering on GitHub, you can view the static image here: [Database Diagram](docs/assets/database_diagram.png) or you see it in your editor using the mermaid extension.

 ```mermaid
 classDiagram